 Preventing money laundering with regulation

-This Act requires businesses like real estate agents, banks, and other financial institutions to conduct rigorous due diligence with new customers, keep financial records, monitor accounts and set up a compliance programme to monitor the entire process.
+The Regulations require businesses like real estate agents, banks, and other financial institutions to conduct rigorous due diligence with new customers, keep financial records, monitor accounts and set up a compliance programme to monitor the entire process.
 Any suspicious activity needs to be reported to the governing body, and businesses are audited regularly.
 The bill puts the onus on business, forcing them to be aware of the risks and on top of compliance at all times.